Carlos Correa Player Props: Twins vs. Cardinals

 Carlos Correa At The Plate

-- Correa has picked up a hit in 66.3% of his 95 games this year, with at least two hits in 18.9% of them.
+- Correa has reached base via a hit in 63 games this year (of 96 played), and had multiple hits in 18 of those games.

-- In 29 games this season (30.5%), Correa has picked up an RBI, and in 11 of those games (11.6%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- In 30.2% of his games this year, Correa has driven in at least one run.
+In 11 of those games (11.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

-- He has scored in 34.7% of his games this year, with two or more runs scored in 5.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.